 - Chemotherapy to kill cancer cells.

-- Targeted therapy to prevent the cancer from growing and spreading.
+- Targeted therapy to prevent cancer from growing and spreading.

-Zero stage colon cancer can be treated by removing the tumor.
+Zero-stage colon cancer can be treated by removing the tumor.
 This is often done using a colonoscopy.
-For stages I, II, and III of the cancer, more extensive surgery is needed to remove the part of the colon that is cancerous.
-This surgery is called colectomy .
+For stages I, II, and III of cancer, more extensive surgery are needed to remove the cancerous part of the colon.
+This surgery is called colectomy.

-Almost all people with colon cancer in the third stage are treated with chemotherapy after surgery for 6 to 8 months.
-This is called adjuvant chemotherapy .
+In the third stage, almost all people with colon cancer are treated with chemotherapy after surgery for 6 to 8 months.
+This is called adjuvant chemotherapy.
 Although the tumor was removed, chemotherapy is given to treat any cancer cells that may remain.

 Chemotherapy is also used to improve symptoms and prolong survival in people with stage IV colon cancer.
-You may receive only one type of medication or a combination of medications.
+You may receive only one type of medication or a combination of drugs.

 Radiation therapy is sometimes used for colon cancer.
-For people with stage IV disease that has spread to the liver, liver-directed treatment may be used.
+Liver-directed treatment may be used for people with stage IV disease that has spread to the liver.
 This may include:

 - Burning cancer (ablation).